Jackson JSON Request and Response Mapping in Spring Boot

 Prevent Failure on Unknown Property in JSON Request Body

-If there are unknown properties in JSON Request Body which cannot be mapped to Java Object then Jackson ObjectMapper throw UnrecognizedPropertyException.
-This feature is enabled by default.
+If there are unknown properties in JSON Request Body that cannot be mapped to User

 spring.jackson.deserialization.FAIL_ON_UNKNOWN_PROPERTIES = true (default)